ubirch/ubirch-arm-toolchain/README.md

 ## Extra

-The toolchain provides two macros for providing and requiring exported packages.
+The toolchain provides two functions for providing and requiring exported packages.
 This is useful for cross-compiled builds where we don't want to copy the libs into other projects, but rather require them.
 This is somewhat similar to maven build tools.

-However, the `provide` macro exports directly from the build tree, which may break downstream builds if you make changes.
+However, the `provide` function exports directly from the build tree, which may break downstream builds if you make changes.
 Should work well, in cases where support libraries are downloaded, built and simply used.

-The `provide` macro also exports a special config for the `CMAKE_BUILD_TYPE`, so downstream projects may request a certain build type using `require`.
+The `provide` function also exports a special config for the `CMAKE_BUILD_TYPE`, so downstream projects may request a certain build type using `require`.

+To support easier flashing, a macro `prepare_flash` is available which creates extra targets that make flashing and debugging simpler.

-### Example
+### Examples

 In a `kinetis-sdk.cmake` file we might export the KinetisSDK:
 ```